2021 Honda Pilot vs Kia Telluride

-If someone spends a lot of time in his or her vehicle, it can be important to have a solid infotainment system.
 When comparing the technology packages offered in the Pilot and Telluride, the Telluride comes out as the winner.
 That's because it comes standard with an eight-inch touchscreen with smartphone compatibility, and it can have a 10.25-inch touchscreen with integrated navigation and a ten-speaker Harman Kardon audio system.
 The entry-level trim of the Pilot only has a five-inch LCD screen with Bluetooth.
 On all of the other trims, there are eight-inch touchscreens with Apple CarPlay and Android Auto.
 Navigation is available, as is a 10-speaker sound system.

 However, this information doesn't tell the whole story as it relates to the technology package.
 The Honda can come with an in-vehicle intercom to improve communication, multi-zone audio so everyone can set their preferred volume, wireless charging, and Wi-Fi capability.
 Drivers could also set up their cabins with rear-seat entertainment systems that can play Blu-ray discs and support certain types of streaming.